SkyblockerMod/Skyblocker/README.md

 * price tooltip: npc, bazaar (avg, lbin), ah, museum
 * reparty: write /rp to reparty
 * Wiki Lookup: press f4 to open the wiki page about the held item
+* Discord Rich Presence: Allows user to show either their Piggy, Bits, or location.
+Along with a custom message
+* Quicknav: fast navigate between pets, armor, enderchest, skill, collection, crafting, enchant, envil, warp dungeon, warp hub
+* Recipe book: in the vanilla recipe book all skyblock items are listed and you can see the recipe of the item

 </details>